Bizarre Coincidences That Still Give Us The Creeps

 True, there are only 365 possible dates for any given event in the modern era, but the fact that six monumental events in German history have taken place on November 9 is enough of a coincidence that the whole country should be eyeballing the calendar every time it rolls around.

 ThoughtCo took a look at the specifics, and it's staggeringly creepy just how many nation-changing events happened on that day.
 It started in 1848 with the execution of Robert Blum.
 You might not know the name, but he was a crusader for establishing democracy throughout the German-speaking world.
 Fast-forward a bit to November 9, 1918, and Germany's first democracy — the Weimar Republic — was established.
 Fine, fine, two events don't make a pattern.
-On November 9, 1923, Hitler and his followers tried to overthrow the Weimar Republic with their Bierkellerputsch, and while that failed, we all know what happened to Hitler next.
+On November 9, 1923, Adolf Hitler and his followers tried to overthrow the Weimar Republic with their Bierkellerputsch, and while that failed, we all know what happened to Hitler next.
 Two years later — also on November 9 — he founded the elite SS force.

 The German hits just keep on coming.
 November 9, 1938, was known as Kristallnacht ("Night of Broken Glass"), when the Nazis unleashed hell on Jews across the country.
 It's one of the most notorious dates in German history, and it's also the day the Berlin Wall fell in 1989.
-The fall of the Berlin Wall is the kind of thing you could make a national holiday out of in Germany, but it'd be tough with all the horrible things that have also happened on November 9.
+The fall of the Berlin Wall is the kind of thing you could make a national holiday out of in Germany, but it'd be tough with all the horrible things that also happened on November 9.

-One UK couple managed to vacation during three separate terrorist attacks
+One U.K. couple managed to vacation during three separate terrorist attacks

 What's the worst thing you can imagine happening to you while you're on vacation?
 Having all your luggage lost, maybe, or coming down with some exotic sort of stomach bug?
 One British couple puts all your vacation nightmares to shame.